 Because Nebraska Medicine is an academic medical center thanks to its partnership with the University of Nebraska Medical Center, we see and therefore know how to treat the rarest types of esophageal cancer cases

-Rudy Lackner, MD, and Karin Trujillo MD, are the only two thoracic surgeons in the state who focus exclusively on treating the esophagus and lungs.
+Rudy Lackner, MD is our thoracic surgeon focusing exclusively on treating the esophagus and lungs.
 If you have a chest cancer, wouldn't you want the person operating on you to specialize in that exact area of the body?

 We Use the Latest Minimally Invasive Surgical Methods